Reactive hypoglycemia: Causes

 "Idiopathic reactive hypoglycemia" is a term no longer used because researchers now know the underlying causes of reactive hypoglycemia and have the tools to perform the diagnosis and the pathophysiological data explaining the mechanisms.

 To check if there is real hypoglycemia when symptoms occur, neither an oral glucose tolerance test nor a breakfast test is effective; instead, a hyperglucidic breakfast test or ambulatory glucose testing is the current standard.

 The body requires a relatively constant input of glucose, a sugar produced upon digestion of carbohydrates, for normal functioning.
 Glucagon and insulin are among the hormones that ensure a normal range of glucose in the human body.
 Upon consumption of a meal, blood sugar normally rises, which triggers pancreatic cells to produce insulin.
 This hormone initiates the absorption of the just-digested blood glucose as glycogen into the liver for metabolism or storage, thereby lowering glucose levels in the blood.
 In contrast, the hormone glucagon is released by the pancreas as a response to lower than normal blood sugar levels.
 Glucagon initiates uptake of the stored glycogen in the liver into the bloodstream so as to increase glucose levels in the blood.

 Sporadic, high-carbohydrate snacks and meals are deemed the specific causes of sugar crashes.
 The "crash" one feels is due to the rapid increase and subsequent decline of blood sugar in the body system as one begins and ceases consumption of high-sugar foods.
 More insulin than is actually needed is produced in response to the large, rapid ingestion of sugary foods.

 Treatment

+An example of a balanced meal: Half the plate is filled with high-fiber vegetables, and the rest is divided between tuna fish and noodles.

 Reactive hypoglycemia can usually be relieved by dietary changes: